RianGoossens/BrainCrab/README.md

   - init with strings
   - foreach on mutable arrays
 - Macros
-- Make read work as an expression
 - Comments
 - Modules

-### New ABF TODO
-- Document the concept somewhere

 ## Bugs
 - Filter parser should somehow prioritize it's errors from the inner parser